Scotland In Winter: 7 Places To Visit This Winter

 One of the best places to visit in Scotland in winter is absolutely the Highland masterpiece that is Glen Coe.

-When the snow falls on the mountains in Glen Coe valley, the landscape is transformed into a picture-perfect winter scene.
-Picture snow-capped mountains, bright blue skies, and frozen lochs that look utterly magical.
 Whilst iconic mountain Buachaille Etive Mòr is an awe-inspiring sight under a dusting of snow.
 The view across Loch Leven from Glencoe village is one of the best under a crisp blue winter sky.

 2. Fort William

-A bustling town in summer, in winter Fort William’s streets are much quieter and the town is sleepier.
+A bustling town in summer, in winter, Fort William’s streets are much quieter, and the town is sleepier.
 Oftentimes, you’ll wake up to a foggy morning, but if you’re lucky, a light snowfall.

 Just outside of the town centre is Caol Beach, the ideal place for a view of Ben Nevis under a dusting of snow.
-Foodies will love nearby An Cafaidh Mara, the perfect cafe to warm up in - I recommend the marshmallow filled hot chocolate.
+Plus, the thriving cafe scene in Fort William takes on a merry atmosphere, with heaps of hot chocolates and twinkling lights; we recommend both The Kilted Camel and Wildcat Cafe.

 3. Aviemore